kubeflow/community/wg-notebooks/charter.md

 - Ensuring that Kubeflow's Notebook images are continuously built and released.
 - Ensuring that the Notebook Manager UI images are continuously built and released.
 - Ensuring that the Notebook Controller images are continuously built and released.
+- Communicate the following APIs to WGs that want to integrate their web apps with them:
+    - The PodDefault API to integrate closely with the Notebooks UI.
+    - The CentralDashboard API to get the selected namespace from Javascript.

 ### Out of scope